The Bitter Taste of a Broken Promise

 He is now over seventy and retired.
 He used to run a café, but he has now bequeathed it to his sons.
 People show him respect and call him mister, because he attended a Koranic school and should thus be regarded as an enlightened person.

 He didn’t mind the fountain when he was smaller.
-He used to play around it, drink ...Read more
+He used to play around ...Read more

 Back at Bab Al Louq